DMARC Reporting in mxio: Setup, First Data, and What To Do Next

 To set up DMARC Reporting in mxio, you need:

-- a paid mxio plan with the DMARC Reporting add-on
+- a paid mxio plan with DMARC Reporting access

 - dashboard access so you can add and enable the domain